5181 Cybersecurity Analyst

 DUTIES AND RESPONSIBILITIES

-9. Acts as an independent reviewer and evaluator to ensure that compliance issues and concerns within the institution are being appropriately evaluated, investigated, and resolved.
+4. Acts as an independent reviewer and evaluator to ensure that cybersecurity issues and concerns within the institution are being appropriately evaluated, investigated, and resolved using various tools and processes as directed.

-18. Contributes to the overall success of University by performing all other duties and responsibilities as assigned.
+7. Contributes to the overall success of the university by performing all other duties and responsibilities as assigned.

 SUPERVISION